MorphServe: Efficient and Workload-Aware LLM Serving via Runtime Quantized Layer Swapping and KV Cache Resizing

 \textbf{Experiment Settings.} We evaluate {\system} on four representative open-weight LLMs: Vicuna 7B, Llama 2 7B, Llama 3 8B, and CodeLlama 34B.
 Models with 7B/8B parameters are run on NVIDIA L4 GPUs (24~GB), while the 34B model is evaluated on an NVIDIA A100 GPU (80~GB).
 For models using Multi-Head Attention (MHA), we set context lengths to 512 for prompts and 256 for responses; for Grouped-Query Attention (GQA) models, we use 1024/512.
 All models are loaded with pre-quantized AWQ INT4 weights.

 \textbf{Serving Traces.} The \textbf{Azure LLM Inference Dataset 2023 trace}~\cite{azure_LLM_inference_trace, patel2024splitwise} is a publicly released dataset capturing anonymized LLM request logs from Azure’s cloud infrastructure.
 It includes request arrival times, prompt, and output lengths statistics.
-The dataset is publicly available at \href{https://github.com/Azure/AzurePublicDataset}{\texttt{https://github.com/Azure/AzurePublicDataset}}.
+The dataset is publicly available at \href{https://github.com/Azure/AzurePublicDataset}{\url{https://github.com/Azure/AzurePublicDataset}}.
 For our evaluation, we sample 72 seconds of traffic with a downscaling factor of $4.75\times$ to match the hardware memory footprint and enable simulation of large-batch request bursts. \textbf{BurstGPT}~\cite{wang2024burstgpt} is a real-world LLM inference workload trace collected from a university campus.
 It captures naturally occurring burst patterns resulting from student and faculty interactions with deployed chatbots and LLM-based tools.
 The trace includes detailed request metadata such as arrival timestamps, prompt lengths, and session-level characteristics, enabling realistic simulation of latency-sensitive serving conditions.
-It is publicly available at \href{https://github.com/HPMLL/BurstGPT}{\texttt{https://github.com/HPMLL/BurstGPT}}.
+It is publicly available at \href{https://github.com/HPMLL/BurstGPT}{\url{https://github.com/HPMLL/BurstGPT}}.
 For our evaluation, we also extract a 72-second segment and apply a $1.75\times$ downscaling factor to simulate saturation-level conditions.
 This trace is used to benchmark {\system}’s responsiveness and adaptation under real-world burst traffic.